furkansoyturk/CarFactory/README.md

 ## Example Usage of Car Factory API

+### Postman Collection
+* You can import postman collection from  'CarFactory.postman_collection.json'
+---
 ### Perform a get request to retrieve all valid car types.
 ```shell script
 'GET' http://localhost:8080/api/cars